HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 Document your canonical NAP format and share it with everyone who manages your online presence.

-Before creating any citations, decide on the exact format you’ll use for your business information:
+Before you create any citations, decide on the exact format you’ll use for your business information:

 • Business name: